Earth Notes: On the i30 i-temp Programmable TRV: Review (2012)Updated 2024-02-19 20:47 GMT.

 This also has nice features such as automatically lowering the target temperature if a window is opened causing a sudden temperature drop, and exercising the radiator value once a week to avoid it sticking.

 Note that the i30 is manufactured by ELV/

 I put in a simple custom programme, and replaced the existing mechanical TRV head.

 The programming took a few attempts, though the PRC was quite good about allowing incremental corrections rather forcing me to start from scratch each time.
 It did help to have written down my program, especially when I had to cut it from 8 to 7 steps to fit!

-Taking off the existing TRV head was easy, but getting the i30 on without cross-threading its plastic fixing ring took several attempts including practising taking off and putting back one other mechanical TRV to see what was needed.
+Taking off the existing TRV head was easy, but getting the i30 on without cross-threading its plastic fixing ring (aka collet nut) took several attempts including practising taking off and putting back one other mechanical TRV to see what was needed.

-The existing Bulldog brand TRV base needed no adaptor for the i30.
+The existing Bulldog brand TRV base needed no adapter for the i30.